Mario Pouliot: Rouyn-Noranda Huskies

 On July 5, 2018, Pouliot was announced the new head coach and general manager for the Rouyn-Noranda Huskies, and was signed to a four-year contract.
 He remarked that, "For me, it's like coming home.
 I had a special attachment to this team because it was my first stop if you want in the QMJHL and I have always had good relations with people here.
 It's an opportunity for advancement by occupying both positions, and I want to continue what André Tourigny and Gilles Bouchard have done".
 The Huskies were given special permission to talk with Pouliot, who was under contract to Acadie–Bathurst during negotiations.

 Pouliot and the Huskies went into the 2018–19 QMJHL season with three returning players from the 2016 Memorial Cup team including, the league's top scorer Peter Abbandonato, Jacob Neveu and Samuel Harvey.
-Pouliot made three trades during the season to bring in NHL prospects Noah Dobson, Joël Teasdale and Louis-Filip Côté.
+Pouliot made three trades during the season to bring in National Hockey League prospects Noah Dobson, Joël Teasdale and Louis-Filip Côté.
 The Huskies won 59 games during the regular season to set a QMJHL record, tied a CHL record with 25 consecutive wins, and were ranked first overall in the CHL.
 Rouyn-Noranda finished the season with 119 points, to win the west division, the western conference, and were first overall in the QMJHL.
 In the playoffs, the Huskies defeated the Shawinigan Cataractes four games to two in round one, then defeated the Victoriaville Tigres four games to none in round two, and then the Rimouski Océanic four games to none in round three to reach the finals.
 Pouliot won his second consecutive President's Cup with a six-game victory over the Halifax Mooseheads.